Articles , Glossary

 • the user tries to combine operations that cannot work together (that usually happens because the user isn’t aware of the processes inside the app)

 Sure, errors present a kind of annoying or even frustrating part of the user experience.
-Yet, there is no way to avoid them, so designers, developers, and UX writers have to think about ways to make that kind of interaction more user-friendly and smooth.
+Yet there is no way to avoid them, so designers, developers, and UX writers have to find ways to make that kind of interaction more user-friendly and smoother.
 Why is that important?
 Because, as well as in real life, virtual mistakes make a significant psychological impact and form a negative emotional background.
-For example, the research measuring the psychological stress caused by smartphone interactions showed a direct connection between appearing error messages and the level of cortisol, a known biomarker of stress.
+For example, research measuring the psychological stress caused by smartphone interactions showed a direct connection between the appearance of error messages and cortisol levels, a known biomarker of stress.
 It can increase anxiety feeling and provoke a user to stop trying to interact with the product before they even start analyzing what’s the reason.
 So, let’s see what to do with those situations.

 Best UX Practices for Errors

 Errors are like fights: the best one is the one that never happened.
-There are different strategies for error prevention, like tooltips, prompts, tutorials, directional cues, suggestions, highlights, limitations, and the like.
-Yet, what should you do with users that already experience the error?
-Let’s cover some points that are effective in designing errors that wouldn’t make the user instantly turn their back to your app.
+There are various strategies for error prevention, such as tooltips, prompts, tutorials, directional cues, suggestions, highlights, and limitations.
+Yet what should you do with users who are already experiencing the error?
+Let’s cover some points that are effective in designing errors that wouldn’t make the user instantly turn their back on your app or website.

 Make the error instantly noticeable

 It may seem obvious, but don’t get tricked by it: what seems obvious has to be thought about twice.
-The worst thing that may happen about the error is when the user is totally uninformed about what’s going on and gets lost in the process.
-Be always honest with the user, and don’t try to mask the error.
+The worst thing that can happen with the error is when the user is completely unaware of what’s going on and gets lost in the process.
+Always be honest with the user, and don’t try to mask the error.
 Even if the interface is super minimalist and any alien inclusion hurts your perfectionist designer’s eye and soul.
 Beauty doesn’t matter if it doesn’t work.

-For example, if the user is filling the form made of 10 different fields, don’t just inform them that the form is not filled correctly, don’t make them search from one field to another where they made a mistake, and don’t hope they will do it.
-Make the field with a mistake super visible and save users’ energy and time.
+For example, if the user is filling the form made of 10 different fields, don’t just inform them that the form is not filled correctly; don’t make them search from one field to another where they made a mistake, and don’t hope they will do it.
+Make the field with a mistake super-visible to save users’ energy and time.

 Use well-recognized visual markers